 Between Rock Springs and Green River you may see one of the most iconic images of the American West — wild horses on the range.
 The area is home to an abundant assortment of other animals, especially antelope, but it’s these wild horses that stir the imagination most.

 Ready to head out on the open road?
-Remember to travel responsibly and help us keep our wide open spaces safe for all!
+Remember to travel responsibly and help us keep our wide-open spaces safe for all!
 Stay clean, stay safe and stay informed while adventuring in Sweetwater County.